 We may all be accustomed to taking photos on our phones these days.
 But a real camera – ie one you can shoot with in manual mode – will still typically get you the best travel photos (unless you’re willing to invest in extra lenses and editing work for a smartphone photo).

 Our list of best mirrorless cameras for beginners pointed out options like the Canon EOS M100 and the Sony a6000 as good choices for beginners, but they’re also excellent for travel in general.
 These are simple, compact cameras, but ones that will produce excellent photos.
+With these cameras, you can createa facebook event cover photo and share your travel experiences with friends.

 Similar to photography, most of us are now used to taking videos with our phones.
 Here again, though, the real thing will typically produce better results, to the point that you’ll adore your travel videos (as opposed to forgetting about them in your cluttered phone media library!).